wizeline/wize-docs/onboarding/README.md

 	</tr>
 </table>

-To simplify both first day setup and move-out (see [Transition](#transition), below) we pre-provision this area with monitors.
+To simplify both first-day setup and move-out (see [Transition](#transition)) we pre-provision this area with monitors.

-#### Target-team Exception
+#### Target Team Exception

-On occasion, one or more new-hire(s) may arrive just before their (expected) first assignment project is scheduled to begin.
-When this happens and existing employees with the same (expected) assignment are available, it may be advantageous to have the existing employees be [Coaches](#coach) and/or [Volunteers](#volunteer) on the onboarding project with the new-hire(s) to give all the opportunity to 'gel' as a team _before_ the (expected) external project begins.
+On occasions, one or more new-hires may arrive just before their first assignment project is scheduled to begin.
+When this happens, and existing employees with the same assignment are available, it is advantageous to have the existing employees be [Coaches](#coach) or [Volunteers](#volunteer) on the onboarding project.
+This gives all the opportunity to 'gel' as a team _before_ the assigned project begins.

-To support this 'gelling' and simplify post-onboarding [transition](#transition), the onboarding team may wish to seat the 'target team' together in their actual team area rather than the usual new-hires/onboarding area described [above](#physical).
+To support this 'gelling' and simplify post-onboarding [transition](#transition), the onboarding team prefers to seat the 'target team' together in their actual team area rather than the usual [onboarding area](#physical).

 ### Activity

-The goal of each onboarding week is to ensure that the new-hires in the cohort are ready to join their initial team/pod/project and the company as a whole.
+The goal of each onboarding week is to ensure that the new hires in the cohort are ready to join their initial team/pod/project and the company as a whole.

 Once candidates accept their offers and confirm their starting dates, the staffing process begins; it ends with each candidate's project assignment.
-For details, please refer to the [Wizeline Staffing Process](https://goo.gl/cY9VIO) document; what is important for onboarding is the set of skills, tools, technologies needed by those destination teams/pods/projects.
+For details, please see the [Wizeline Staffing Process](https://goo.gl/cY9VIO) document.
+The importance for onboarding is the set of skills, tools, technologies needed by those destination teams/pods/projects.

-The onboarding team uses that list of ‘target’ skills/tools/technologies to determine which [Internal Project(s)](https://docs.google.com/document/d/1fVNU8hYarb-KgP5O5koll5lMcXMDjbAnkGXnmjVGsaQ/edit#heading=h.xr6r05os2xc3) are best suited for that week’s cohort.
-At present, we have [this list](https://goo.gl/CuZVPl) from late 2016; as the number of active projects grows and their needs change, we will need a more dynamic and responsive method of tracking this information.
+The onboarding team uses that list of 'target' skills/tools/technologies to determine which [Internal Projects](https://docs.google.com/document/d/1fVNU8hYarb-KgP5O5koll5lMcXMDjbAnkGXnmjVGsaQ/edit#heading=h.xr6r05os2xc3) are best suited for that week’s cohort.
+The current [list](https://goo.gl/CuZVPl) is from late 2016; as the number of active projects grows and their needs change, we need a more dynamic and responsive method of tracking this information.

-Next, the onboarding team works with the identified Internal Projects’ “owner(s)” to move items both valuable to the project(s) and relevant to the onboarding goals to the top of the backlog(s).
-This is a weekly activity, taking into account both upcoming cohorts and the in-progress cohorts’ expected progress.
+Next, the onboarding team works with the internal projects’ owners to move items both valuable to the projects and relevant to the onboarding goals to the top of the backlogs.
+This is a weekly activity, taking into account both the upcoming and the in-progress cohorts.

-If the Internal Projects’ “owner(s)” are new to the onboarding process, those more experienced with the process help orient them to the process, educational goals and methods, _etc._ (see additional [notes](#product-owners), below).
+If the internal projects’ owners are new to the onboarding process, those more experienced with the process help orient them to the process, educational goals and methods, etc. For additional notes, see [Product Owners](#product-owners).

 The final planning step is to determine what additional resources the cohort will need to be successful with their tasks during the onboarding weeks.
-At a minimum, Owners/Stakeholders for the Internal Project(s) will need to be available to answer questions, discuss requirements and alternatives, _etc._ Additionally, onboarding cohorts may require additional skills beyond those present in the cohort &mdash; _e.g._,
+At a minimum, owners/stakeholders for the internal projects need to be available to answer questions, discuss requirements and alternatives, etc. Additionally, onboarding cohorts may require additional skills beyond those present in the cohort.
+For example:

 - Project management
-- Front-end, back-end, and/or mobile development
+- Front-end, back-end, or mobile development
-- Visual and/or UX design
+- Visual or UX design
-- Documentation / technical communication
+- Documentation or technical communication

 ### “Internal Projects?”